Henry Collins (official)

-Henry Hill Collins Jr. (1905–1961), also known as Henry H. Collins, Jr., and Henry Collins, was an American citizen employed in the New Deal National Recovery Administration in the 1930s and later the Agricultural Adjustment Administration.
-He was a member of the Communist Party USA (CPUSA) and the Washington D.C. based Ware group, along with Alger Hiss, Lee Pressman, Harry Dexter White and others.
+Henry Hill Collins Jr. (1905–1961) was an American government official in the New Deal National Recovery Administration in the 1930s and later the Agricultural Adjustment Administration.
+He was a member of the Communist Party USA (CPUSA) and the Washington D.C.–based Ware group, along with Alger Hiss, Lee Pressman, Harry Dexter White and others.
 He was also a "pioneer in the compiling of ornithological field guides."

-Background
+Early life

 Collins was born in 1905 in Philadelphia, a "scion of a Philadelphia manufacturing family" in paper products.
-"My ancestors came from England to this country in 1640."
+According to Collins, his ancestors came from England in 1640.
 He received a BA from Princeton University and a business degree from Harvard University.

-Collins was also a childhood friend of Alger Hiss in Baltimore.
-He graduated from Princeton University and Harvard Business School.

-Chambers also describes Collins as "my personal friend."
+Collins was a childhood friend of Alger Hiss in Baltimore.
+Whittaker Chambers also described Collins as "my personal friend."